-Governor’s Remarks at ASLI’s 21st Malaysian Banking Summit - 'State of the Industry Address'Speaker: Muhammad bin Ibrahim Venue: Kuala Lumpur Language: English Speech Date: 25 May 2017
+Governor’s Remarks at ASLI’s 21st Malaysian Banking Summit - 'State of the Industry Address'Speaker: Muhammad bin Ibrahim, FCB Venue: Kuala Lumpur Language: English Speech Date: 25 May 2017

 Thank you for the opportunity to speak again at the ASLI Malaysian Banking Summit.

 Around this time last year, I recall delivering the keynote address at this Summit after assuming the office of the Governor.

 A year has passed, and it was indeed an eventful year.
 In the past year, we witnessed major forces that shaped the world.
 Some improbable, others familiar.
 Some transformative, others polarising.
 Some deep-seated, others fleeting.

 In short, it has been a year of contrasts.
 In more ways than one, our perception of reality is also changing dramatically.
 The human brain can now communicate directly with computers, from powering prosthetic limbs to flying drones.
 Months ago, both Uber and Airbus unveiled separate plans for flying cars.
 Additionally, just earlier this week, artificial intelligence surpassed the world’s best player in Go, believed to be the most complex strategy game, with more possibilities than atoms in the visible universe.